2015-2016 Season At-a-Glance

 Direct from Theater Latté Da’s NEXT: New Musicals in the Making series, comes the world premiere of award-winning writer Michael Elyanow’s compelling play-with-music, Lullaby.
 A widowed young mother who, haunted by the death of her husband, forms an unlikely friendship with the lesbian songwriter she hires to teach her to play lullabies for her infant son.
 Lullaby is an intimate story about the stories we tell ourselves before the lights go out.
 NEXT audiences called it “funny,” “powerful” and “absolutely beautiful.”

-Lullaby is the first world premiere in Theater Latté Da’s major new work initiative.
+Lullaby is also the first world premiere in Theater Latté Da’s major new work initiative.
 NEXT 20/20 is a five-year endeavor aimed at developing 20 new musicals or plays-with-music and shepherding many of them to full production.

 February 13 – March 13, 2016 | Pantages Theatre